 Reflecting the dissipating career paths in organizations, we find career planning being replaced by career management.
 Career planning functions better in a more stable and predictable economy.
-In this new era, flexible and adaptive self-management may provide a better approach for developing a life.
-In our transitional society and unstable environment, even foundational constructs of career theory, such as occupational interests, are being challenged.
-Occupational interests rely on "constant" rather than "variable" occupations.
+In this new era, flexible and adaptive self-management may provide a better pathway for developing a life.
+In our transitional society and unstable environment, even foundational constructs of career theory such as occupational interests are being challenged.
+Occupational interests rely on "constant" rather than "variable" occupations (Ayres, 1915).
 As occupations become less stable, it may be more beneficial to focus on activity interests (e.g., writing) rather than occupational interests (e.g., reporter).
 Attending to activities rather than occupations has brought renewed interest in skills and skill confidence.
 Some psychologists speculate that skills and skill confidence may eventually replace abilities and interests as criteria for matching people to positions.
-Finally, this trend is demonstrated by career education programs in schools that have become school-to-work transition programs, emphasizing employability skills, lifelong learning strategies and flexibility.
+And finally, as noted above, career education programs in the schools, which prepare students for linear careers in stable organizations, has shifted to school-towork transition programs, which emphasize employability skills, life-long learning strategies, and flexibility.

 The school-to-work transition has become particularly problematic because the instructional methods and materials in the schools have become increasingly dissociated from the requirements of post-industrial organizations.
-Concern about school-to-work funding and priorities has spurred many counsellors and researchers to become, for the first time, interested in public policy.
-For example, in 1998 the American Psychological Association, prompted by the Society for Vocational Psychology, formed the School-to-Work Task Force to lobby public officials and influence legislation on work force preparation.
+Concern about school-to-work funding and priorities has spurred many counselors and researchers to become, for the first time, interested in public policy.
+For example, in 1998 the American Psychological Association, prompted by the Society for Vocational Psychology, formed a School-to-Work Task Force, with representatives from several divisions (7, 14, 15, 16, 17, and 43), to lobby public officials and influence legislation on workforce preparation.
 This is but one example of the growing interest in public policy among career development specialists.